Specifically this Brown Butter and Cardamon Coffee Cake.

 Ah, but lucky for me (and I seriously hope, for you!) there is a solution.
-A coffee cake that you can prep the day before and bake in the morning!
+This Brown Butter and Cardamon Coffee Cake that you can prep the day before and bake in the morning!

 TA DA!!
 Problem solved.
 Deliciously as well, I might add.

 - 4 Tbsp. unsalted butter cold and cut into 1/2 inch chunks

 - 1 Tbsp. baking powder

 - 1 tsp. baking soda